 Credit Scores

-Your credit score is a result of your repayment history.
-They never consider income, savings, amount of down payment, or demographic factors like gender, race, national origin or marital status.
-Fair Isaac invented FICO specifically to exclude demographic factors like these.
-Credit scoring was developed as a way to consider solely that which was relevant to a borrower's willingness to repay a loan.
+Your credit score is a direct result of your history of repayment.
+They don't consider income or personal characteristics.
+These scores were invented specifically for this reason.
+Credit scoring was envisioned as a way to consider only that which was relevant to a borrower's likelihood to pay back the lender.

-Your current debt level, past late payments, length of your credit history, and a few other factors are considered.
-Your score reflects both the good and the bad in your credit report.
-Late payments count against your score, but a record of paying on time will improve it.
+Your current debt level, past late payments, length of your credit history, and other factors are considered.
+Your score considers both positive and negative items in your credit report.
+Late payments count against you, but a record of paying on time will improve it.

-To get a credit score, you must have an active credit account with six months of payment history.
-This payment history ensures that there is enough information in your report to generate an accurate score.
-Should you not meet the minimum criteria for getting a credit score, you might need to establish a credit history before you apply for a mortgage loan.
+To get a credit score, borrowers must have an active credit account with at least six months of payment history.
+This history ensures that there is sufficient information in your credit to generate a score.
+Some borrowers don't have a long enough credit history to get a credit score.
+They may need to spend a little time building up credit history before they apply.

 At CHASE MORTGAGE, Inc. #317430, we answer questions about Credit reports every day.
 Call us at 4357556622.